armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

   <https://en.wikipedia.org/wiki/Weak_symbol> or identifiers that occur in
   packages that have been copied (cloned) and are included as "third party code" such as `zlib`, `libpng`, `sqlite` and so on.
-* strings from embedded interpreters or runtimes (example: OCaml)

 A prefab list of low quality ELF identifiers can be found in the files `low_quality_elf_funcs` and `low_quality_elf_vars`.
 These were collected by